- Study with us

 4. VALUE AND BENEFITS

-4.1 Successful applicants who are awarded a scholarship will receive a one-off payment equivalent to 30% of the tuition fee for the course in which the student is enrolled.
+4.1 Successful applicants who are awarded a scholarship will receive a one-off payment equivalent to 30% of the tuition fee for the trimester in which the student is enrolled.

 4.2 A maximum of 5 scholarships in each School will be awarded for each trimester.